h0gm4n/tiralabra2023/docs/implementation_document.md

 Connect4_ui.py has the user interface and the pygame loop.
 Connect4_utils.py has some of the functionality that several files use.
 Constants.py has all constants.
 The game is executed through connect4.py.

-One major flaw remains in the AI: the minimax algorithm's process time takes a lot longer when focused in the right edge of the board.
+One major flaw remains in the AI: when chosen maximum depth surpasses 7, the calculations are slow.
+In further development this could be fixed by changing the column-checking to start from the middle.

 ChatGPT has been used to help implement iterative deepening to the minimax algorithm.